Second Battle of Bull Run: August 30: Longstreet counterattack, Union retreat

 While all this was going on, Pope was at his headquarters behind Dogan Ridge, oblivious to the chaos unfurling to the south.
 Instead, he was focused on a message he had just received from Henry Halleck announcing that the II and VI Corps, plus Brig.
-Gen Darius Couch's division of the IV Corps, were on the way to reinforce him, and moreover, McClellan had been ordered to stay behind in Washington DC.
+Gen Darius Couch's division of the IV Corps, were on the way to reinforce him, and moreover, McClellan had been ordered to stay behind in Washington, D.C.
 This would give Pope 41 brigades, all of them completely under his command and with no interference from McClellan whatsoever.
 Only after Warren had collapsed and McLean was being driven from the field did Pope finally realize what was happening.

 McDowell ordered Ricketts' division to disengage from its attack on the Confederate left, which had also failed to achieve any breakthrough, and reinforce the Union left.
 McDowell rode out with Reynolds to supervise the construction of the new line of defense on Chinn Ridge, just as Porter's shattered troops came running out of the woods to the west.
 Reynolds protested the order to move to Chinn Ridge, arguing that his division was needed to prevent a Confederate attack from the woods.
 McDowell, however, told Reynolds that the Confederate attack was not coming from that direction, but from the south and to move his division there immediately.
 Even before this happened, one of Reynolds' brigade commanders, Col. Martin Hardin (commanding Brig.
 Gen Conrad F. Jackson's brigade after Jackson had called in sick the previous day), took the initiative by himself and marched down to stem the Confederate onslaught.
 Taking with him Battery G of the 1st Pennsylvania Artillery, Hardin's brigade unleashed a volley of musket fire that stunned the 1st and 4th Texas regiments, but the 5th Texas to the right kept coming on and quickly shot down most of the gunners of Battery G. Nathan Evans' South Carolina brigade now arrived to reinforce the Texans and got in the rear of Hardin's brigade.
 Hardin fell wounded and command of the brigade devolved on Col. James Kirk of the 10th Pennsylvania Reserves.
 Kirk was shot down within minutes and a lieutenant colonel took over.
 The crumbling remains of the brigade fell back, some soldiers pausing to take shots at the oncoming Confederates.
 Nathaniel McLean's brigade of Ohioans arrived on the scene, but was assailed on three sides by the brigades of Law, Wilcox, and Evans, and soon joined the survivors of Hardin's brigade in a disorganized mob on Henry House Hill.